-- 25 Confidence in projections of future climate change is supported by a better understanding of current and past climate changes and by the assessment of the skill of climate models in simulating past and present climate variations (Schmidt et al., 2014).
+Confidence in projections of future climate change is supported by a better understanding of current and past climate changes and by the assessment of the skill of climate models in replicating

+- 35 simulating past and present climate variations (Schmidt et al., 2014).
 In turn, evidence about the climate in pre-industrial times stems from various sources such as instrumental observations, documentary evidence, environmental proxy-archives or climate simulations.
-Given this variety, gaining reliable insight in past - 30 climate variability requires climatological, statistical and dynamical consistency across these different sources, especially between reconstructions and simulations.
-However, numerous uncertainties affect the assessment of past climate variability.
+Given this variety, gaining reliable insight in past climate variability requires climatological, statistical and dynamical consistency across these different sources, especially between reconstructions and simulations.
+How- - 40 evernumerous uncertainties, outlined below, , numerous uncertainties affect the assessment of past climate variability.

-Disagreements between simulations and reconstructions may be caused by deficiencies in reconstruction methods (e.g. Tingley et al., 2012), by model limitations that reflect the inadequate spatial
+Disagreements between simulations and reconstructions may be caused by deficiencies in reconstruction methods (e.g. Tingley et al., 2012), by model limitations that reflect the inadequate spatial resolution and missing physical processes (Gómez-Navarro et al., 2011, 2013) and simplified

-- 35 resolution and missing and simplified (parameterised) physical processes (Gómez-Navarro et al., 2011, 2013) or both.
-Beyond these methodological shortcomings, both data sources ultimately rely on inferences from environmental archives, since simulations require to some extent input from reconstructions of past forcing data, for instance related to changes in solar and volcanic activity or land use changes.
-Environmental proxies (Evans et al., 2013) record influences of various environ- - 40 mental factors and, in turn, palaeo-observations do not necessarily perfectly reflect one particular environmental variable (e.g. Franke et al., 2013).
+- 45 (parameterised) physical processes (Gómez-Navarro et al., 2011, 2013) or both.
+Beyond these methodological shortcomings, both data sources ultimately rely on inferences from environmental archives, since simulations require to some extent input from reconstructions of past forcing datatoo, for instance related to changes in solar and volcanic activity or land use changes.
+Environmental proxies (Evans et al., 2013) record influences of various environmental factors and, in turn, palaeo- - 50 et al., 2013).
 Rather, they usually explain only part of the variability of the variable of interest.